-The Frigate Suomen Joutsen
+The Full-rigger Suomen Joutsen

 The ship was built in Saint-Nazaire in 1902 and was part of a freighter series supported by the French government.
 It operated under the name Laënnec, transporting various cargoes such as grain, coal, and nitrates primarily between Europe, North and South America, and Australia.
 In the early 1920s, the vessel was sold to Germany, from where the Finnish state acquired it as a naval training ship in 1930.